Read Update: 2021 SEC Priorities – Cryptocurrecy Regulation

 Down Under, the Australian Securities and Investments Commission (ASIC) has issued guidance alerting the public to the potential for cryptocurrencies to be subject to regulation as financial products under Australia’s existing financial regulatory schemes (although ASIC has stated its view that bitcoin is not a financial product).
 Regardless of whether a cryptocurrency represents a “financial product” under Australian law, issuers may not engage in misleading or deceptive conduct toward consumers.

 China exercises strict regulatory oversight of cryptocurrencies.
-It has banned ICOs, and in August 2018, its central bank likened cryptocurrencies to a ponzi scheme, and in early January 2019 government cyberspace regulators issued sweeping regulations applicable to Chinese blockchain platforms requiring them to censor content, give authorities access to their data, and confirm the identity of users.
+It has banned ICOs, and in August 2018, its central bank likened cryptocurrencies to a ponzi scheme.
+In early January 2019, government cyberspace regulators issued sweeping regulations applicable to Chinese blockchain platforms requiring them to censor content, give authorities access to their data, and confirm the identity of users.

 Having initially embraced cryptocurrencies, Japanese regulators have also exercised tighter control over the industry of late after a high-profile hack of crypto exchange Coincheck.
 As reported recently in The Japan Times, the Financial Services Agency (FSA) effectively stopped issuing licenses for exchanges in 2018, and only recently issued new licenses while signaling that new rules are coming that will protect cryptocurrency investors.